Understanding the Quadratic Region Concept | Maths Explanation for VB.Net Kids

 Checking the Boundaries of a Quadratic Curve in VB.Net

 To visualize the region under a quadratic curve, we'll use VB.Net to calculate the upper and lower limits dynamically.
+This makes it possible to detect when an object (like a moving ball) enters or exits the quadratic region.

 As discussed in the Animating along a Straight Line in VB.Net tutorial,